YINI-lang/YINI-spec/YINI-Specification.md

 key = value
 ```

 **Keys and Values (Members):** The basic unit of YINI is a key-value pair, called a Member.
-A key and its associated value are separated by an equal sign (=), Before or after the =, any number of spaces or tabs can be used.
+A key and its associated value are separated by an equal sign (=).
+Any number of spaces or tabs may appear before or after the `=`.

 **Example:**
 ```yini